Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 > [!NOTE]
->You can't use Office Project 365 to connect to VSTS and TFS.
+>You can't use Office Project 365 to connect to Azure Boards and TFS.
 Also, you can't use Excel to export and import test case steps or other test artifacts.
 Instead, use the [bulk edit features supported via the web portal](../../../test/create-test-cases.md).

 <a id="add-work-items"> </a>
 ## Add work items

 1. If you don't have Office Excel 2007 or a more recent version, [install it](https://products.office.com/excel).
-For VSTS and TFS 2017 and later versions, you'll need Excel 2010 or a later version.
+For Azure Boards and TFS 2017 and later versions, you'll need Excel 2010 or a later version.

 2. If you haven't installed a version of [Visual Studio (2010 or later)](https://visualstudio.microsoft.com/downloads/download-visual-studio-vs) or the [Team Foundation Server Standalone Office Integration (free)](https://visualstudio.microsoft.com/downloads), you'll need to install one of these versions to connect to a project hosted on VSTS or an on-premises TFS.

 	> [!NOTE]
 	>The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
-The TFS Office Integration supports connection to VSTS and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.
+The TFS Office Integration supports connection to Azure Boards and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 3. In Excel, start with a blank worksheet.
 If you don't see the **Team** ribbon (or the **Team** menu if you use Excel 2007), see step 2 or [TFS-Office integration issues](tfs-office-integration-issues.md).